Reinforced Generation of Combinatorial Structures: Hardness of Approximation

 \subsection{Description of our gadgets}

-For $k\in \{3,4\}$, we used AlphaEvolve to find gadgets $\{I_i:i\in \ZZ_k\}$, scoring a particular gadget by the inverse inapproximability ratio $a/b$, where $a$ and $b$ are defined in \Cref{thm:reduction-general}.
-In this part, we concretely define the specific gadgets found by AlphaEvolve and list the parameters they achieve (\Cref{def:gadget-params}).
-We will conclude the final inapproximability results (\Cref{thm:max-3-cut,thm:max-4-cut}) by applying \Cref{thm:reduction-general} on these gadgets.
+For $k\in \{3,4\}$, we used AlphaEvolve to find gadgets $\{\insti{i}{k}{3}:i\in \alphabet\}$, scoring a particular gadget by the inverse inapproximability ratio $a/b$, where $a$ and $b$ are defined in \Cref{thm:reduction-general}.
+We now concretely define the specific gadgets found by AlphaEvolve and list the parameters they achieve (\Cref{def:gadget-params}).
+We derive the final inapproximability results (\Cref{thm:max-3-cut,thm:max-4-cut}) by applying \Cref{thm:reduction-general} on these gadgets.

-We have formatted a gadget as a weighted ``edge list'' which corresponds directly to a collection of $P^{\neq}$ clauses.
-The format is meant to be understood as follows: an tuple $(a,b,w)$ corresponds to $w$ parallel edges from variable $a$ to variable $b$, that is, the gadget contains $w$ copies of the term $P^{\neq}$ applied to variables $a$ and $b$.
+We have formatted a gadget as a weighted ``edge list'' corresponding to a collection of $\predneq$ clauses.
+The format is meant to be understood as follows: a tuple $(a,b,w)$ corresponds to $w$ parallel edges from variable $a$ to variable $b$, that is, the gadget contains $w$ copies of the term $\predneq$ applied to variables $a$ and $b$.

 \paragraph{Gadgets for \maxcut{3}.}